 East of England boundaries

-The East of England region includes the counties of Norfolk and Suffolk.
+The East of England region includes the counties of Norfolk and Suffolk, with EC5 being the only boundary within this region.

-In order to manage the constraints across the east coast boundaries, NESO is also proactively developing a commercial non-build solution, the EC5 Constraint Management Intertrip Service (CMIS).
+In order to manage the constraints across the East Coast boundaries, the NESO is also proactively developing a commercial non-build solution: the EC5 Constraint Management Intertrip Service (CMIS).
 This will contract with generators in the region to provide a more economical method of managing constraints than actions through the balancing mechanism.
-This follows the success of the CMIS now in operation across the B6 boundary.
+An interim service is now operational with over 900MW of generation contracted, with the launch of the enduring EC5 CMIS expected in 2026.

 Boundary regions